pcsmomo/typescript-react-projects/README.md

 > I think this is where I gave up when I tried to learn this course 7 months ago for the first time. \
 > Fortunately, I'm dealing it better this time.

+## Section 5: The Big App - Here's What We're Building!

+### 46. Three Big Challenges

+1. Code will be provided to Preview as a string.
+We have to execute it safely.
+2. This code might have advanced JS syntax in it (like JSX) that your browser can't execute.
+3. The code might have import statements for other JS files or CSS.
+We have to deal with those import statements before executing the code.

 </details>